About the cases selection process

 – The OECD Guidelines for MNEs’ Database of specific instances

 It is searchable by NCP, theme, date, host country, source of case, status, industry sector.
-Some of the older specific instances have yet to be entered into the database.
+Some of the older specific instances still have to be entered into the database.

 – The OECD Watch cases database

-OECD Watch’s online case database contains information on OECD Guidelines cases raised by civil society organisations at National Contact Points.
+OECD Watch’s online case database contains information on OECD Guidelines cases raised by civil society organisations before National Contact Points.
 The database contains relevant information about the cases, including the complaint, supporting documents, letters and statements.
-Some of the information and documentation in the database is sensitive and/or confidential and has been given to OECD Watch in confidence that it will not be distributed further.
 The Advanced search allows to search by companies, complainants, NCPs, countries, OECD Guidelines chapters, status, keywords, industrial sector, issues.
 There is also a map of the specific instances raised by civil society and OECD Watch has developed an online Case Check to assist potential complainants in deciding whether the OECD Guidelines can be used to address corporate misconduct.